-The Board of Directors and Stockholders PennantPark Floating Rate Capital Ltd. and its Subsidiary:
+The Board of Directors and Stockholders

+PennantPark Floating Rate Capital Ltd. and its Subsidiary:

-We have audited PennantPark Floating Rate Capital Ltd. and its Subsidiary (the "Company") internal control over financial reporting as of September 30, 2012, based on criteria established in Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Management of the Company is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included on page 53 of the Annual Report on Form 10-K, and Item 9A., Controls and Procedures-Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our parties.
+We have audited PennantPark Floating Rate Capital Ltd. and its Subsidiary's (the "Company") internal control over financial reporting as of September 30, 2014, based on criteria established in Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in 1992.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting on page 53.
+Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.